How Does 4WD Outperform All Wheel Drive

 Modern AWD systems have evolved from the original Jeep transfer case setup, with center differentials connecting the drive to the rear and front axles to prevent them from fighting on the dry roadway.

-Also, slip-control clutching devices have improved efficacy by conquering torque limits on the wheel with the least traction.
+Also, slip-control clutching devices have improved efficacy by conquering torque limits on the wheel with the most minor traction.

 The Final Verdict: 4WD Reigns Supreme

 After a thorough comparison, it’s clear that 4WD is the ultimate choice for off-roading purposes.
-Despite being heavier and pricier than AWD, its capabilities make it a justified investment.
+Although heavier and pricier than AWD, its capabilities make it a justified investment.

 4WD is engineered to distribute torque to all four wheels, amplifying the vehicle’s power and traction.
 More advanced 4WD systems can be operated full-time, while most 4WD cars have a part-time system that drivers can engage or disengage.